iPROS Urban Planning

 Free membership registration

-This is a case study of photocatalytic treatment for factory exterior walls.
+This is a case study of photocatalytic coating on the exterior walls of a detached house (anti-dirt measures).

 • Photocatalysts and various wall materials (exterior and interior walls, etc.)